ARCHIVED-mean-stack/session-4/README.md

 ```

 Make display adjustments to the nav bar (padding, icon size) and refactor the media queries so that they are distributed within thier respective selectors.

 Remove the jQuery material from both pages.

-Here is my final navigation sass:

-Refactor the media queries so that they are distributed within thier respective slectors.

-Remove the jQuery material from both pages.